Your Cart is EmptyContinue Shopping

 If you have low porosity hair, it means your hair cuticles, which are the outermost layer of your hair that lay on top of one another on the hair shaft like shingles on a roof, lay flat and are tightly packed together.
 The opposite of low porosity hair is high porosity hair.
 Signs of high porosity hair are cuticles that are too open and spread apart.

 Tightly closed cuticles are good for locking in shine and moisture but not so good for trying to get moisture to penetrate your strands in the first place.

 When the cuticles are tightly packed together, it is difficult for outside moisture to get in and for your hair’s natural oil to travel down and reach the end of the hair strand.
 The result can be dehydrated hair with dry frizzy ends.
-Low porosity can also lead to stunted hair growth, breakage, and dullness because natural oils can’t reach the bottom of the hair strand.
+Low porosity can also lead to stunted hair length, breakage, and dullness because natural oils can’t reach the bottom of the hair strand.

 Low Porosity Hair Characteristics

 You can probably tell if you have low porosity hair just by paying attention to how it looks and behaves.
 Low porosity hair is often characterized by these qualities: